allanlundhansen/chat-ontology-builder-backend/memory-bank/progress.md

 - Documentation of system requirements and goals is in place
 - **Neo4j schema for the Kantian Category Structure has been implemented**, including:
   - Four primary Kantian categories (Quantity, Quality, Relation, Modality) with subcategories
-  - Concept node structure with properties and constraints
+  - Concept node structure with properties and constraints (**Note**: Value constraints for `quality`/`modality` enforced at application level)
   - Relationship types based on Kantian categories
-  - Query templates for common operations
+  - Query templates (`.cypher` files) for common operations (Note: Not stored procedures due to platform limitations)
   - Sample data for testing and demonstration
-  - Validation queries to ensure correctness
+  - Validation queries to ensure correctness (updated to reflect direct query execution)

 ## What's Left to Build